Estefanos8080/Estefanos8080/README.md

 ## Hi there 👋🏾 , I'm Estefanos Kebebew!
 #### Aspiring Software Engineer recently graduated from City College of San Francisco with a major in Computer Science and transferred to San Francisco State in the fall of 2021.
 I have strong interest in Android/IOS and web app development.
+I am also interested about AI and utilizing ML in the medical field.
+With hands-on experience in TensorFlow, Keras, and PyTorch, I have a strong understanding of AI tools and technologies.
+I am consistently seeking opportunities to expand my knowledge of the latest developments in the field.

 - 📫 How to reach me: lenargs@mail.com